t-0hmura/fairchem/docs/catalysts/FAQ.md

 ### Can I run these models on my own computer?
 How long would it take?

 Yes\!
-All of the models and pre-trained checkpoints are open source and freely available at [https://github.com/Open-Catalyst-Project/ocp](https://github.com/Open-Catalyst-Project/ocp).
+All of the models and pre-trained checkpoints are open source and freely available at [https://fair-chem.github.io/](https://fair-chem.github.io/); models/datasets have varying licenses.
 They can run on CPUs with \~16Gb of RAM, and CUDA-compatible GPUs with \>16Gb of memory.
 Each energy/force call usually takes O(1s) on a cpu core, and O(50ms) on a GPU, averaged over a reasonable batch size.
 Of course, this depends on your precise setup and your mileage may vary.

 ### What about the CO2 emissions associated with training and serving ML models?
 I heard those were significant.